KyleIm/A-Search-for-proton-like-UHECR-Point-Sources/README.md

 ```
 for download.
 The file will be approximately 1.6 Gb.

 Also, for the continuity for the setup, when we use the Energy, we cut the energy for the 5 EeV threshold.
-You can change
-- `scripts/testscript/`: 보조 테스트/시각화 스크립트
+You can change the energy preference based on what you want, however, we will explain based on this setup.

+Followings are the list of scripts saved in this folder and what they do.

+- `CutEnergy.py`: This returns the Cut5EeV.csv file from Archieve_v6r2p2 file.
+- D

 ## Excluded
 - 대용량 데이터(`*.csv`)